 Tis: This refers to carcinoma in situ (also called cancer in situ).
 Cancer cells are found only in the first layers lining the inside of the appendix.

-Tis (LAMN): A low-grade appendiceal mucinous neoplasm (LAMN) has invaded the muscularis propria, which is one of the earliest layers of the appendix.
+Tis (LAMN): A low-grade appendiceal mucinous neoplasm (LAMN) confined by the muscularis propria, which is the muscle layer of the appendix wall.
+Mucin without cells may invade into the muscularis propria.

 T1: The tumor has invaded the submucosa, which is the next deepest layer of the appendix.